yadymartinez/ML-FizzBuzz-Project/README.md

 The first model architecture is simple, with 100 hidden neurons in one layer and omit batch training.

-Setting all of the initial weights to the same value (zero) in your network negates any benefit to having multiple neurons in a layer.
+Setting all of the initial weights to the same value (zero) in the network negates any benefit to having multiple neurons in a layer.
 Randomly initializing the weights is necessary:

 h1_w = tf.Variable(tf.random_normal([input_dim, h1_dim], stddev=0.1))

 https://stackoverflow.com/questions/48879125/fizzbuzz-neural-network

+NN_Model report: *97.0% Accuracy_NN_Model*

 ### Solution 2